 A fascinating ghost story which doesn’t correct literally to a classic Christian view of life after death, but uses the format to ask interesting questions about heaven, hell, judgment and redemption.
 Unlike many Christian Fiction authors, Davis is willing to follow the suspense and let the tragedy blossom.
 Where other authors take a dark story and then invent convenient ways for the heroes to escape danger and ride off into the sunset, Davis lets the characters deal with the difficult consequence of their actions and others’ choices.
 The result is a story that captures readers’ attention and maintains that hold on them all the way through.

-Two of the books (Blaze and Den) have come out so far, with the last installment scheduled for release later this year.
-The trilogy retells the book of Daniel as the story of four high school students whose Christian school is sabotaged and have to transfer into a strangely paranoid private school which may have something sinister in the background.
+This trilogy (Blaze, Den and Vision) retells the book of Daniel as the story of four high school students whose Christian school is sabotaged and have to transfer into a strangely paranoid private school which may have something sinister in the background.
 The idea of retelling a Bible story for young adult audiences certainly isn’t new, and you can imagine how the concept would become a teen drama without any edge to it.